PatrickDch/prometheusgoproxy/README.md

 # Introduction
 Promproxy is a Prometheus pull proxy which you can install on a single or multiple bastion or jump hosts in order to pull eg. node_exporter in an nat`ed environment.

+No env-foo or automation, CI/CD needed.
+(Obviously you could use any of those)

 Because go needs to be compiled by architecture if you want to have access to the source code, you can use the instructions like follows.

 # Setup requirements